148 Days Until Terror And the Uncertain End

 “You are?”
 Kori asked him.
 There was devastation in her voice, as if she could not believe that her brother would make such choice.
 She was probably one of the few people who thought it.
 Kony was a Star, he had to learn magic.
 Heia had seen the way Kony had fallen for magic so thoroughly, and how much he ached to learn more.
 Kony’s choice was no surprise to her, at least.

 “I want to stay.”
 Karla agreed.
-“To help Crass and Lynx and Onyx.”
+“To help Crass.”
 This surprised Heia.

 “You are?”
 Kori looked to her sister shocked.
 “I thought we were going with Heia.”